gregbkr/kinesis-analytics/README.md

 ### Glue
 - Open Glue.
 When the data appears in `destination` folder in S3, the crawler will run and detect the indexing of the data.
 ![GLue](./.github/images/3.glue-crawler.png)

+- Open Glue > Database > Table `destination`
 ![Glue](./.github/images/3.glue-catalog.png)
-- Open Glue > Database > Table `destination`: the crawler will display the resulting index.
+- The crawler will display the resulting index.
 Your can confirm that it detected well the field `id`, `coin` and dates with the columns `partition_*`
 ![Glue](./.github/images/3.glue-schema.png)

 ### Athena
 - Open Athena, select the Glue database and table and do the query below.
-Athena is using glue metadata to make sense of the S3 data in order to query with SQL format
+Athena is using Glue catalog to make sense of the S3 data in order to query with SQL format
 ![](./.github/images/4.athena.png)

 ### Quicksight